The Court is providing guidance for those practising in civil and criminal proceedings in the current coronavirus (COVID-19) environment.

 Each amendment must be clearly distinguished from the original document filed.
 You will need to add the endorsement: 'Amended Pursuant to Order 36.03', at the top of the amended document to show how the change was made.

-Read about amending a pleading and refer to rule 36.03 of the Supreme Court Rules.
+Read about amending a pleading and refer to rule 36.03 of the Supreme Court (General Civil Procedure) Rules 2015.

 Amending a pleading

 A pleading, such as a statement of claim, can be amended only once with the consent of all parties.
 Party names cannot be amended on a pleading document.